google/GoogleSignIn-iOS/Samples/ObjC/SignInSample/README.md

 ## CocoaPods

-1. In the Sample folder, run the following [CocoaPods](https://cocoapods.org) command to install the required dependencies:
+1. In the `../Samples/ObjC/SignInSample/` folder, run the following [CocoaPods](https://cocoapods.org) command to install the require
+dependencies:

 ```
 pod install